 4. Stress the importance of warming up and cooling down.

 Stretching and adequate warm up are vital prevention techniques for athletes of all ages.
-A mixture of static (e.g. Toe touches and stretches) and dynamic (e.g. jumping jacks) stretches are recommended to loosen muscles and prepare them for the game.
+We recommend, a mixture of static (e.g. Toe touches and stretches) and dynamic (e.g. jumping jacks) stretches.
+As these exercises will loosen muscles and prepare them for the game.
 At the end of the game, allow time to cool down for your child’s heart rate to return to its normal resting level.
 Stretching is again advisable to avoid injury.

 5. Ensure your child gets adequate rest.